United States astronaut badges: Eligibility

+To earn an astronaut badge, a U.S. Air Force or U.S. Navy and Marine Corps officer must complete all required training and participate in a space flight more than 50 mi above the Earth.
+The U.S. Army has awarded the badge to officers that have orbited the Earth.

 U.S. Air Force astronauts

-The U.S. Air Force Astronaut Badge consists of a standard USAF aeronautical badge upon which is centered the Astronaut Device.
-The Air Force does not consider Astronaut to be a separate rating from its six established rating badges, but as a "qualifier" to them, and may only be awarded by the Air Force Chief of Staff after written application upon completion of an operational space mission.
-The rating of Observer is used for USAF Mission Specialists who have completed training but not a mission and are not otherwise aeronautically rated as a USAF pilot, RPA pilot, combat systems officer, air battle manager, or flight surgeon.
+The U.S. Air Force Astronaut Badge consists of a standard USAF aeronautical badge, either Pilot or Combat Systems Officer (formerly known as Navigator) upon which is centered the astronaut device.
+The Air Force does not consider Astronaut to be a separate rating from its six established aeronautical rating badges, but as a "qualifier" to them, and may only be awarded by the Air Force Chief of Staff after written application upon completion of an operational space mission.
+The rating of Observer is used for USAF Mission Specialists who have completed training but not a mission and are not otherwise aeronautically rated as a USAF Pilot, RPA Pilot, Combat Systems Officer (formerly Navigator), Air Battle Manager, or Flight Surgeon.
+These USAF Observers wear wings that are identical to USAF Combat Systems Officers (formerly Navigators) although the Observers have never completed the associated USAF undergraduate flight training to qualify as a Combat Systems Officer or previously as a Navigator.
+Upon completion of a successful space flight, these Observers will add the "shooting star" logo to their wings, again, identical to those USAF astronauts who are fully qualified as Combat Systems Officers or previously qualified as Navigators.

 In 2007, the U.S. Air Force announced the opening of astronaut mission specialists positions to enlisted personnel who met certain eligibility requirements.
 These requirements include: